bbarnestech/Google-AppsScript/Prevent Forms Submission.md

-Prevents forms from submitting via the normal html method.
+Javascript that prevents forms from submitting via the normal html method.

 ```
 // Prevent forms from submitting.